dnr/styx/README.md

 we have and what we're missing, and makes building manifests simpler.
 But it's not strictly required.

+One additional benefit of aligned fixed-size chunking is that we can support materializing data on regular filesystems using the same chunks, without using any extra disk space: if you wanted to have a local CDC content-addressed chunk store, but also a usable Nix store, you'd have to duplicate all your data.
+With aligned fixed-sized chunks plus a filesystem that supports extent sharing, like btrfs or XFS, the materialized store can share the same underlying blocks as the slab file, using no extra space.
+See "Materialize" and "Vaporize" below.

 ### Diffing compressed files